luffah/switch_to.sh/README.md

 # switch_to.sh
-A simple script that allows to jump to a nammed window in Xorg and to jump back to the original window.
+A script to simply jump to a nammed window in Xorg and to jump back to the original window.
 ```sh
 # Usage : switch_to.sh [<options>] <app_name> [<app_cmd>]